Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Diabetes and the Family Caregiver

 Being a caregiver - whether you're a health care professional or a family member or friend - can be challenging sometimes.
 We like to think we know what's going on.
-After all, we work hard about being a good caregiver.
+After all, we work hard to be a good caregiver.
 This is especially true for people who care for someone who has diabetes.
-Over the years, I've spoken with...
+Over the years, I've spoken with family caregivers who...

 Continue Reading...